richelbilderbeek/chapter_paradata/README.md

 ### The experiments within genetic epidemology works are done by code

-### An experiment uses data to create data

-An experiment uses data to create data.
-Data are individual facts, statistics, or items of information, often numeric [OECD Glossary of Statistical Terms.
-OECD.
-2008. p.
-119. ISBN 978-92-64-025561.]
-In the example of genetic epidemiology, the data used are known associations, the data generated additional associations.
-Paradata is defined as data that describes the acquisition of data.
+The experiment described above is run by code.
+There is no fieldwork, nor lab-work involved.
+It is the researcher that writes the code, after which the code does the work.
+A genetic epidemiologist that looks for associations between genotype and phenotype, one does not need a lab.

+To **obtain** the genetic data, yes, there may be fieldwork and/or lab-work involved.
+For example, a researcher needs to go into the field to take samples (e.g. blood) of humans or other species.
+To analyse these samples, a researcher needs a lab.
+Depending on the technique being used on how to analyse the samples, there may be a big bioinformatics step to aggregate the measurements into useful genetic data.
+Although this paper does not focus on the code run to aggragate the raw data into useful genetic data, the same arguments can be made for that code as in the example: that code is the ground truth of how the raw data is collected into useful genetic data.

 ### The code is the paradata for the results of an experiment

-Programming code is paradata, as it is data that describes how data is collected.
+Programming code is paradata, as it is data that describes how data is collected, which is the definition of paradata [TODO: REF].
 Programming code is data that is usually in the form of text, spread over one or more files, that describes the experiment.
 The experiment collects the data.
 The data collected is the data we call the results of an experiment.

-The article is metadata.
-Metadata is data that describes other data.
-An article describes the experiment and hence the programming code in English.
+The article is metadata, as it is data that describes other data, which is the definition of metadata [TODO: REF]: an article describes the experiment and hence the programming code in English.
 However, it is not the best candidate to describe how the data is collected,